JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 - Configuring VLANs to group devices based on network, using both access and trunk ports.
 - Integration of wireless AP and configuration of SSID and its 2.4GHz channel
 - Static IPv4 address and DHCP configuration.
-- ACL (ToDo Tomorrow)
+- ACL
   - For the printer only family devices and network can access, not guests
-  - Guest Network can't reach Parent, Son and Daughter
+  - Guest Network can't reach Parent network
-  - Work devices can't be reached by family devices but other devices within their networks can
-    - I.E. Other devices can't reach Son Work Laptop, but Son PC can reach it
-- Voice VLAN (ToDo)
+- Voice VLAN
+  - For Mom's Work
-- WiFi Security (ToDo)
+- WiFi Security
 - VPN for WFH (ToDo)
 - NAT (ToDo)
 - QoS (ToDo)